 French Bulldogs are expensive to raise.
 They are also expensive to purchase and own.
 We do our best to breed healthy dogs that will be family members for years to come.
-With a Piper puppy you will not find the cheapest puppy, but you will find a good example of the breed, a well socialized puppy with a guarantee of life threatening genetic health issues for one year.
+With a Piper puppy you will not find the cheapest puppy, but you will find a very nice example of the breed.
+We provide a well socialized, in home raised puppy, I also guarantee a replacement puppy if there is a life threatening genetic health issues for one year.

 Please read to the bottom of this page it will answer most questions.